adelaide-dotnet/podcast-rss/README.md

 The RSS feed is automatically published to an Azure Website (Azure monitors this repo for changes).

-The public URL for the Podcast is [https://feeds.feedburner.com/adnug](https://feeds.feedburner.com/adnug)
+The public URL for the Podcast is [https://feeds.feedburner.com/adnug](https://feeds.feedburner.com/adnug), which is a wrapper over [https://raw.githubusercontent.com/adelaide-dotnet/podcast-rss/master/PodcastFeed.xml](https://raw.githubusercontent.com/adelaide-dotnet/podcast-rss/master/PodcastFeed.xml)

 ## Script for episode introduction